sigla-o/matrix-theory/KARTE_en.md

 # Molecule

-### Definition
+## Definition

-A molecule is a stable collective organization of multiple atoms in Transit Energy (TE), in which chemical bonds, H-2 and H-3 flows, orbital resonances, and electron configurations realize a common, long-term synchronized energetic regime.
+A molecule is a stable collective Transit Energy (TE) organization of multiple atoms in which the entire system realizes a common regime of VEU H-2 and VEU H-3 flows, chemical bonds, orbital resonance, electron configurations, and half-phase balancing.

 A molecule is not a mechanical sum of individual atoms.

-It is a new form of collective TE organization that possesses its own resonance states, energetic configurations, and emergent properties.
+It is a new collective TE organization possessing its own resonance modes, energetic configurations, and emergent properties.

 ---

-## Fundamental Principles
+# Fundamental Principles

-### 1. Collective Organization Principle
+## 1. Principle of Collective Organization

 A molecule exists only when:

 - atomic resonances are mutually compatible;
 - chemical bonds form a stable collective organization;
-- H-2 and H-3 flows realize common stable regimes;
+- VEU H-2 and VEU H-3 flows realize common stable regimes;
+- direct and feedback VEU H-3 modulations are mutually compatible;
 - electron configurations adapt to the collective resonance.

-The stability of a molecule is determined by the entire system as a whole.
+The stability of a molecule is determined by the entire system.

 ---

-### 2. Emergence Principle
+## 2. Principle of Emergence

 A molecule possesses properties that do not exist in its individual atoms.

-These new properties arise from:
+These emergent properties arise from:

 - collective resonance;
-- the common TE organization;
+- collective TE organization;
 - mutual adaptation of atoms;
 - collective half-phase balancing.

-A molecule is a new organizational level with its own properties.
+A molecule is a new level of collective TE organization with its own properties.

 ---

-### 3. Resonance Geometry Principle
+## 3. Principle of Resonance Geometry

 The spatial arrangement of atoms determines:

-- the geometry of H-2 and H-3 flows;
+- the overall geometry of VEU H-2 and VEU H-3 flows;
 - the stability of chemical bonds;
 - electron stabilization configurations;
-- the possible resonance regimes of the molecule.
+- the possible resonance modes of the molecule.

 The geometry of a molecule is the spatial realization of its collective resonance.

 ---

-### 4. Adaptive Reorganization Principle
+## 4. Principle of Adaptive Reorganization

 A molecule is not a static object.